-The Report given by the Auditors on the financial statement of the Company is forming part of this Annual Report.
+The Report given by the Auditors on the financial statement of the Company is part of this Report.
 There has been no qualification, reservation, adverse remark or disclaimer given by the Auditors in their Report.

-2. Cost Auditor
+Cost Auditor

 M/s.
-Vivekanandan Unni & Associates, Cost Accountants (having Firm Registration Number: 000085) has been appointed as the Cost Auditor of the Company for the year 2018-19 for conducting audit of the cost accounts maintained by the Company relating to inorganic chemicals and base metals.
+K. R. Vivekanandan Unni & Associates, Cost Accountants (having Firm Registration Number: 102179) has been appointed as the Cost Auditors of the Company for the year 2019-20 for conducting audit of the cost accounts maintained by the Company relating to inorganic chemicals and base metals.

-The Board of Directors on the recommendation of the Audit Committee has approved the remuneration of ₹ 30,000/- (Rupees Thirty Thousand Only) in addition to applicable taxes and out of pocket expenses.
+The Board of Directors on the recommendation of the Audit Committee has approved the remuneration of ₹.
+30,000/-(Rupees Thirty Thousand Only) in addition to applicable taxes and out of pocket expenses.
 As per the provisions of Section 148 of the Companies Act, 2013, the remuneration of the Cost Auditors is required to be ratified by the shareholders of the Company.
 A resolution seeking members' ratification for the remuneration payable to the Cost Auditor forms part of the notice convening this Annual General Meeting.

-In respect of the cost audit for the year 2017-18, the Cost Audit Report does not contain any qualification, reservation or adverse remark.
+In respect of the cost audit for the year 2018-19, the Cost Audit Report does not contain any qualification, reservation or adverse remark.

-3. Secretarial Audit
+Secretarial Audit

-The Board had appointed KSM Associates, Practising Company Secretaries, to conduct Secretarial Audit for the FY 2018-19.
-The Secretarial Audit Report for the financial year ended March 31, 2019 is annexed herewith marked as Annexure IV to this Report.
-The Secretarial Audit Report does not contain any qualification, reservation, adverse remark or disclaimer.
+The Board had appointed KSM Associates, Practising Company Secretaries, to conduct Secretarial Audit for the FY 2019-20.
+The Secretarial Audit Report for the financial year ended March 31, 2020 is annexed herewith marked as Annexure IV to this Report.
+The Secretarial Audit Report does not contain any qualification, reservation, adverse remark or disclaimer except for the remark on delay in intimation to BSE about the amended Code of Conduct and Fair Disclosure policy under SEBI(PIT) Regulations.